Maria (2024 film): Plot

 In 1977, Maria Callas lives in an apartment in Paris, with her butler Ferruccio and housekeeper Bruna.
 She is attempting to sing again after a years-long hiatus in her opera career due to her declining health.
 While Ferruccio insists that she see a doctor and take the correct amount of medication, Maria continues to overuse Mandrax, which she claims helps her despite its side effects.
 Maria informs Ferruccio and Bruna that a television crew will be arriving to interview her about her life.
 The crew arrives, led by a young filmmaker named "Mandrax".
 It becomes clear that Mandrax and his cameraman are a hallucination caused by the medication, with Ferruccio and Bruna not seeing them.
 Over the week, Maria also attends private sessions with conductor Jeffrey Tate to know if she can perform again.

 Prompted by Mandrax's "interviews" and hallucinations, Maria begins recalling memories of her former love affair with Greek business magnate Aristotle Onassis, who would eventually marry Jackie Kennedy.
 Although she initially declined his advances in 1957, she quickly fell in love with him and left her husband Giovanni Battista Meneghini.
 She eventually left Onassis as he and the public scrutiny around their relationship constrained her.
 However, she still secretly saw him on his deathbed and admitted that she did love him.

 Over the week, Maria continues to hallucinate due to her overuse of Mandrax.
 The hallucinations cause her to remember her teenage self during World War II being forced by her mother to sing for Italian and German officers in exchange for money.
 One day, she meets with her older sister Yakinthi, and they reconcile over how their mother treated them.

 Maria finally acquiesces to see Dr. Fontainebleau, initially lying about her drug usage in their first appointment.
 Upon their second appointment, Fontainebleau reveals that her health has worsened after seeing medical reports given by Ferruccio, stating that she may no longer be able to sing.
 After this, Maria attends a final session with Tate, bringing an audio recorder to record her voice.
 It becomes clear that her singing voice has declined, unable to match her voice at the heights of her career, to her sorrow.
 A Le Figaro journalist reveals himself to have spied on the session and rudely questions her about her career before Ferruccio pushes him away.

 Maria expresses gratitude to Ferruccio and Bruna for being beside her over the years.
 The next morning, when Ferruccio and Bruna are out for groceries, Maria triumphantly sings "Vissi d'arte" one last time in her apartment, leaving her windows open, having found peace with herself.
 Many Parisians on the street surround the apartment to listen, as well as Ferruccio and Bruna, silently moved by her performance.
-Onassis and Mandrax are also shown inside the apartment listening in, before vanishing in front of our eyes.
 Ferruccio and Bruna arrive inside the apartment and discover Maria dead on the floor.
 Ferruccio calls Fontainebleau, reporting her death, before the authorities arrive.